Searching for Low-Mass Axions using Resonant Upconversion: Resonant Axion Upconversion

-$\xi_{10}$ and $\xi_{01}$ may take a maximum value of 1 and Fig.~\ref{Olapm0} illustrates the non-zero overlap of certain pairs of TE and TM modes in an arbitrary right cylindrical cavity.
+The choice of the two cavity modes for the experiment is dictated by their favourable electromagnetic overlap function in (\ref{Olap}) where a larger overlap function increases the sensitivity of the experiment to axion-photon couplings, $g_{a\gamma\gamma}$ and $g_{aBB}$. $\xi_{10}$ and $\xi_{01}$ may take a maximum value of 1 and Fig.~\ref{Olapm0} illustrates the non-zero overlap of certain pairs of TE and TM modes in an arbitrary right cylindrical cavity.
 For a high overlap coefficient, it appears that the first condition is that both modes should share the same azimuthal mode number $m$.
-On inspection, mode pairs with good overlap include, $TE_{011}-TM_{020}$ with $\xi_{01}=0.437$, $TE_{011}-TM_{012}$ with $\xi_{01}=0.366$, $TE_{111}-TM_{110}$ with $\xi_{01}=0.349$, $TE_{112}-TM_{111}$ with $\xi_{01}=0.330$ and $TE_{211}-TM_{210}$ with $\xi_{01}=0.427$.
+On inspection, mode pairs with good overlap include, $TE_{011}-TM_{020}$ with $\xi_{01}=0.437$, $TE_{011}-TM_{012}$ with $\xi_{01}=0.366$, $TE_{012}-TM_{013}$ with $\xi_{01}=0.439$, $TE_{112}-TM_{111}$ with $\xi_{01}=0.330$ and $TE_{211}-TM_{210}$ with $\xi_{01}=0.427$.
 These modes are plotted together in Fig.~\ref{Olapm2}, and we notice the best mode pairs differ in value of axial mode number $p$ by 1.
 A further complication occurs if the azimuthal mode number, $m$, is non-zero.
 In this case, there may be a phase shift between the azimuthal nodes of the two modes and thus the sensitivity could be severely reduced.
 So, for practical reasons it is best to consider mode pairs with $m=0$, eliminating the need to confirm the spatial dependence of the degenerate modes.
 In the end we chose to use the $TE_{011}-TM_{020}$ mode pair for our experiment.